georchestra/mapstore2-georchestra/docs/source/configuration/other/index.rst

 If the datadir is not configured / used in a particular environment, default configurations will be applied.
 If the datadir is configured, but some of the above mentioned files are missing from it, a default fallback will be used.
-The fallback will look for files in the web application root folder (webapps/mapstore), so the configurations from the original mapstore war file will be used.
+The fallback will look for files in the web application root folder (webapps/mapstore), so the configurations from the original MapStore war file will be used.

 This allows the administrator to find a good compromise between two conflicting needs:
  * customizing your geOrchestra MapStore installation